 Electric bulbs: They are an important artificial source of light.
 When an electric current flows through metallic filament tungsten present inside the bulb, it glows due to resistance.
 The filament gets heated up and emits light.

 Flame: On burning a fuel, it will produce a flame which emits light.
 This is used in earlier days during nights for vision before the invention of the electric bulb.
 Examples are lanterns.

 Explosions: During the explosion of a powerful bomb, heat is generated along with the emission of light.
 While testing atomic bombs, the whole area will be illuminated with intense light.

 The sources discussed above involves another form of energy like fission reaction, electricity, heat etc. is converted into light energy.

 Some of the important and interesting sources of light energy are listed below,

-Chemiluminescence is the process of changing chemical energy into light energy with little or no change in temperature.
+Chemiluminescence – Light Energy Source Chemiluminescence is the emission of light which takes place as a result of a chemical reaction.
+In this process, chemical energy is converted into light energy with little or no change in the temperature.
+Examples are safety lights and cool lights.

 Bioluminescence – Light Energy Source The process in which the production and emission of light take place by a living organism due to the chemical reaction taking place inside their body.
 Examples are fireflies, glow-worms, some fungi and in marine vertebrates and invertebrates.